yatish27/CSC591-DevOps-HW3/README.md

 ## Setup
-To install all teh dependencies
+To install all the dependencies

     bundle install